eggman79/tagged_ptr/README.md

 # flag_ptr
-single header-only c++ library for unique_ptr with simple reading or writing flags on the youngest unused bits of pointer.
+single header-only c++ library for simple reading or writing flags on the youngest unused bits of pointer.

 ## examples
 ```C++